 These are all traits the Artichoke design team tries to inject into the kitchens and furniture we design for our client’s country houses.
 Many of these attributes are successfully delivered through the physical form of the furniture we design, such as the period mouldings we create for each piece, the width of the door frames we design and the proportion of the furniture.
 Achieving elegance through form can quickly be tarnished if the materials then chosen to adorn it are not well considered.

-Our view here at Artichoke is that if a designer creates beautifully detailed kitchen furniture, very little else needs then to be added to detract from it.
+At Artichoke we believe that when a designer creates beautifully detailed kitchen furniture, little else needs to be added.
 This is particularly so with classical furniture where mouldings and shadow inject a wonderful flow and ripple into the face of the work.
 Contemporary kitchens are so often adorned with striking and flamboyant marbles because the furniture itself has little creative substance to it.
-By introducing a bold patterned marble, the designer is simply deflecting attention away from the fact the furniture is principally flat and lifeless.
+By introducing a carrara marble worktop or another bold patterned marble, the designer is simply deflecting attention away from the fact the furniture is principally flat and lifeless.

 It is inevitable that as designers and makers of kitchens and domestic areas of country houses, we have a view on which marble worktops look most appropriate in traditional environments.
-Despite our work being principally in English country houses, we tend not to suggest English stones for many of our kitchen worktops.
-While many of them are extremely hard wearing (such as slates available from Lancashire), few of them can be used for pieces such as cook’s tables or islands.
+Despite our work being principally in English country houses, we tend to favour marble worktops over English stone when suggesting a design for many of our English country kitchens While many of them are extremely hard wearing (such as slates available from Lancashire), few of them can be used for pieces such as a cook’s table or a kitchen island.
 This is mainly due to the nature of their extraction from the rock bed.
 Most English stones are blasted from the quarry face with explosives, resulting in eccentric sized blocks usually no wider than two metres.
 By contrast, marble slabs are cut from the quarry face in huge rectangular blocks, allowing for a much greater size of slab (typically up to three metres in length).
 This makes marble much more practical to use in kitchen design.
 We explore which stones perform best for kitchen worktops in another blog ‘Ideas for Kitchen Worktops’.